Higashi Chaya District

 Google Maps

-Take the Right Loop Kanazawa Bus from Kanazawa Station (10 mins).
-Get off at Hashibacho (RL5), then walk 5 minutes to the Higashi Chaya District.
+Take the Right Loop Kanazawa Bus from Kanazawa Station (10 minutes).
+Get off at Hashibacho (RL5) and walk 5 minutes to the Higashi Chaya District.

 Reviews